floraison/flor/doc/glossary.md

 Payloads entries are named [fields](#field).

+## pointer

+Flor maintains a :flor_pointers table.
+This table is used behind the `Flor::Execution#by_tag(tag_name)`, `#by_var(var_name, value=:no)`, and `#by_tasker(tasker_name, taskname=:no)`.

+The table is populated automatically each time an execution enters or leaves a tag, sets or unsets a top-level variable (top level, is the root node level), and each time a task reaches a tasker or is returned by a tasker.

+Querying the :flor_pointers table helps looking up executions in a given state, or, in a reverse way, determine the state of a given execution.

 ## procedure

 Procedures are the basic building block of the flor language.
 Those were called "expressions" in ruote.